ww0529/transunet/README.md

 ### Synthetic example one-two staircase models

-This example corresponds to the staircase-style terrain synthetic test with higher structural complexity in the manuscript.
+This example corresponds to Synthetic example one-two staircase models in the manuscript.
 It is used to evaluate the model's ability to recover sharp faults, layered boundaries, and geological geometries that are closer to piecewise-constant structures.

 <p align="center">
   <img src="examples/example%20three/Synthetic%20example%20one-two%20staircase%20models/isosurface/isosurface_true.png" width="49%" alt="True and predicted isosurfaces.">